donwukwe/ecs-nginx-project/README.md

 # ECS Web App Nginx Proxy

 This repo is for a web app to be available online.
 You can build this locally and test using localhost.
-The deployment process using github actions to build, test, and deploy to AWS.
+The deployment process is using github actions to build, test, and deploy to AWS.
 The github actions yaml file is located in `.github/workflows` and will run when there is a git push.

 After the build and test is complete the images will be pushed to ECR.
 The deploy step will grab the latest images and